 What are the signs of pregnancy at 13 DPO?

 You will experience signs as a result of hormonal and physiological changes due to pregnancy.
 The following are some pregnancy signs that occur two weeks past ovulation or 13 DPO.

-Cramps might occur similar to the cramps you experience during the periods.
-The reason for cramps is due to the changes in the uterus after implantation.
+Cramps might occur similarly to the cramps you experience during the periods.
+The reason for cramps is the changes in the uterus after implantation.
 Hence, you will feel the pangs in your lower abdomen.
 Since cramps are not specific to pregnancy, this is not the sole evidence of pregnancy.